 The frequency and distribution of traits, including genes, body features, brain features, behaviors (including cognition, beliefs, values, language), social organization (including norms, institutions, group structures), technologies and structures created by living things

-What are the causes of new variation in the trait?
+What are the causes of new variation in traits?

-Different possible mechanisms depending on the trait: genetic mutations and recombination; trial-and-error, recombination of ideas, coincidences, innovativeness; behavioral response to changing environmental conditions
+Different possible mechanisms depending on the trait: genetic mutations and recombination; trial-and-error, recombination and transformation of ideas, coincidences, innovativeness; behavioral response to changing environmental conditions

 How does the "selection" of traits occur?